You do what at your job?

 TightVNC is still the best VNC option

-Remote Desktop from Microsoft is THE best way to remote onto another machine but it has one downside, it locks other user out.
-For out screen we can’t have the login shown, and I don’t even know where it is to login manually – we need to see the content on the machine so we dropped to an older technology: VNC.
+Remote Desktop from Microsoft is THE best way to remotely connect to another machine, but it has one downside: it locks other users out.
+For our screen, we can’t have the login shown—and I don’t even know where to log in manually—so we need to see the content on the machine.
+We dropped to an older technology: VNC.

-There is a lot of options in the VNC space, but ended on TightVNC as it actually runs as a service on a Windows 7 machine where other VNC clients run in the user space.
+There are a lot of options in the VNC space, but we ended up with TightVNC as it actually runs as a service on a Windows 7 machine, whereas other VNC clients run in user space.

-The login screen is also an issue with the machine when it boots and I don’t want to remote in every time to login – so we configured Windows to auto login to a specific account.
-This is thanks to the folks at Channel9 in particular Sarah Perez & Bradley Ward:
+The login screen is also an issue when the machine boots, and I don’t want to remotely log in every time—so we configured Windows to auto-login to a specific account.
+This is thanks to the folks at Channel9—in particular Sarah Perez & Bradley Ward:

-- This enables the feature to be surfaced in Windows.
+1:HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\AutoAdminLogon - This enables the feature in Windows.

-- It will then prompt you for the username & password to use and done!
-Note this is a bad security and so not recommended, but sometimes it is needed.
+- It will then prompt you for the username & password to use.
+Done!
+Note: This is a security risk and not recommended, but sometimes it’s needed.

 That opens PowerPoint and starts the presentation!

-Lastly we wanted include some live web pages in it, which PowerPoint doesn’t support out of the box.
-MVP’s to the rescue!
-Some MVP’s created an add-in that allows it: http://skp.mvps.org/liveweb.htm
+Lastly, we wanted to include some live web pages in it, which PowerPoint doesn’t support out of the box.
+MVPs to the rescue!
+Some MVPs created an add-in that allows it: http://skp.mvps.org/liveweb.htm

 Really awesome!